shkrt/oauth_token_verifier/README.md

 ##### version

 Version is a required parameter for VK provider.
-Default VK API version 3.0 is depreceted so it is neccessary to pass `v` parameter explicitly for any API call to VK.
+Default VK API version 3.0 is deprecated so it is neccessary to pass `v` parameter explicitly for any API call to VK.
 Recommended API version is 5.0+.
 Version `5.0` is configured in gem by default, but it's possible to override it:

 ```ruby